 Most of all, it places The Beatles in a context of 20th century culture, elevating them, as they’d hoped at the time, beyond moptops to artists.
-The sleeve design won a Grammy for Blake and Haworth, and went on to be parodied by everyone from Mad Magazine to Sesame Street to The Rutles.
+The sleeve design won a Grammy for Blake and Haworth, and went on to be parodied by everyone from Mad Magazine to Sesame Street to Frank Zappa, The Simpsons and The Rutles.

 1. The cover concept began with Paul McCartney’s pen-and-ink sketches